 Texas Cottage Food Law: Food Safety Training Requirements

-Making food at home and then selling it to other people or businesses, is known as cottage food.
+Making food at home and then selling it directly to other people is known as cottage food.

 Cottage food businesses have become increasingly popular as people want to know where their food comes from and who makes it.